Guidelines for Authors

 1. ABOUT THE JOURNAL

-The Australian Journal of Otolaryngology (Aust J Otolaryngol; AJO; ISSN 2616-2792) is a peer-reviewed scientific journal, and the Official Journal of the Australian Society of Otolaryngology/Head & Neck Surgeons, published by AME Publishing Company.
+The Australian Journal of Otolaryngology (Aust J Otolaryngol; AJO; ISSN 2616-2792) is a peer-reviewed scientific journal, and the Official Journal of the Australian Society of Otolaryngology Head & Neck Surgery, published by AME Publishing Company.
 The Australian Journal of Otolaryngology provides a forum for clinical researchers, basic scientists, clinicians, and others to publish original research and explore controversies in the medical and surgical treatment of patients with otolaryngologic disorders, including head & neck cancer and disease of the skull base.

 Publication schedule

-Australian Journal of Otolaryngology operates under a continuous publication model, which emphasises the online version as the authoritative record and ensures peer reviewed papers can be cited immediately.
-As continuous publication articles aren’t continuously paginated, the universal digital object identifier (DOI) should be used for citations and can be easily handled with use of citation manager software.
+Australian Journal of Otolaryngology operates under a continuous publication model, which emphasizes the online version as the authoritative record and ensures peer-reviewed papers can be cited immediately.
+As continuous publication articles aren’t continuously paginated, the universal digital object identifier (DOI) should be used for citations and can be easily handled with the use of citation manager software.
 Check the ‘Latest Articles’ tab on the journal website for the latest published content.
 Articles are batched and available on the ‘Archive’ tab on the journal website.

 For more about our journal, please see https://www.theajo.com/about.